d-002/rankedprofs/README.md

 ## Features

-website links in single teacher view

-rank

-change buttons styling on click: bg color same as border, box sizing border box

-crown for the best teacher

 can show teachers pfp in fullscreen of course :)

 adjective depending on the results per category

-overview with progression bars

 notice to share this quietly